austinlouden/talks/how-to-learn-foreign-language/slides.md

 By <a href="http://austinlouden.com">Austin Louden</a> / <a href="https://www.pinterest.com/austinlouden/"><i class="fa fa-pinterest" aria-hidden="true"></i>austinlouden</a> / <a href="http://twitter.com/bkase_">@austinlouden</a>

+Note: thanks for coming
-Note: excited to tell you about one of my favorite things to do in free time, learning languages
+excited to tell you about one of my favorite things to do in free time, learning languages

 !!!